rdicosmo/updateswh/README.md

-# Update Software Heritage browser extension for Chrome and Firefox
+# Update Software Heritage browser extension for Chrome, Firefox and Edge

 This browser extension checks if a repository visited by the user is archived and uptodate in Software Heritage.